Duke-GCB/D4S2/README.md

 ## Register a DukeDS user

-The Handover Service communicates with the Duke Data Service API as a software agent.
-For this to work, DukeDS users must register their UDID and user key in the handover service.
+D4S2 communicates with the Duke Data Service API as a software agent.
+For this to work, DukeDS users must register their UDID and user key with D4S2.
 This can be done from the admin interface:

 1. Visit http://127.0.0.1:8000/admin/d4s2_api/dukedsuser/
 2. Login with your superuser account